-From designing backyard kitchens that look like they belong indoors complete with granite countertops, refrigerators and sinks—to remodeling home interiors by taking down walls to create an open-concept design with views of the yard.
+Impact Landscape & Home Remodeling is seamlessly blending indoor and outdoor living spaces—from designing backyard kitchens that look like they belong indoors complete with granite countertops, refrigerators and sinks to remodeling home interiors by taking down walls to create an open-concept design with views of the yard.

 Courtesty of Laura Briedis of Mimi Vanderhaven - READ FULL ARTICLE HERE